Septic Tank Pumping

 For additional assistance contact:

-your local Sewage Enforcement Officer or County Extension Agent
+your local Sewage Enforcement Officer or Extension Educator.

 Pennsylvania Association of Sewage Enforcement Officers (PASEO)